onqlavelabs/onqlave.docs/docs/external-sources/architecture.md

 # Introduction

 The Onqlave Encryption Engine (OE2) is a set of infrastructure and SDKs provided to you as a service, letting you easily and efficiently encrypt sensitive data in your platform before it leaves your security boundaries.
-The Onqlave Encryption Engine (OE2) provides you with a state of the art cloud agnostic key management solution which simplify the daunting task of managing your encryotion keys whilst providing you with the best practices when it comes to protecting your sensitive data.
-You specify which primitive you would like to use based on your usecase and leave the rest to us.
+The Onqlave Encryption Engine (OE2) provides you with a state of the art cloud agnostic key management solution which simplifies the daunting task of managing your encryption keys whilst providing you with the best practices when it comes to protecting your sensitive data.
+You specify which primitive you would like to use based on your use case and leave the rest to us.
 We manage the master encryption key, issue data encryption keys, wrap them with proper keys without storing any of the keys on our platform.
 You then use our provided SDKs which securely connect to our infrastructure to get the keys, and encrypt and sign to ensure the authenticity of your data.
 Using our technology helps ensure that your plaintext data isn’t available to any third party, including Onqlave, your cloud or infrastructure provider.

 This developer guide provides a conceptual overview of the Onqlave Encryption Engine (OE2), including an introduction to its architecture, details about how it protects your data, how it differs from server-side encryption, and guidance on selecting critical components for your application to help you get started.